-The third episode, "Dear Parents," was a roundtable discussion featuring select STI School Administrators Facebook Fan Page. and Academic Heads who provided an overview of online education based on their varied perspectives.
-The first episode titled "No One Left Behind - Mental They also shared tips for parents and guardians Health is Everyone's Responsibility" was discussed by on how they can further help their child with Dr. Eugene Hontiveros, RPsy, DIP CH, NLP, a senior their educational journey.
-Interviews with select consultant for the MindCare Program of PhilCare.
-STI students who shared their online learning The webinar encouraged everyone to keep moving experiences were also shown.
-STI College Bacoor forward despite the difficult times they experience School Administrator Jobim Monico Zabala, STI College and emphasized that taking care of one's own Caloocan School Administrator Marife Ibarra, STI West
+The third episode, "Dear Parents," was a roundtable discussion featuring select STI School Administrators and Academic Heads who provided an overview of online education based on their varied perspectives.
+They also shared tips for parents and guardians on how they can further help their child with their educational journey.
+Interviews with select STI students who shared their online learning experiences were also shown.
+STI College Bacoor School Administrator Jobim Monico Zabala, STI College Caloocan School Administrator Marife Ibarra, STI West approximately